Frequently Asked Questions

 What is the purpose of the Environment and Climate Action Grant?

-The purpose of the Environment and Climate Action Grant supports residents’ associations, tidy district and tidy town groups who work to enhance and improve their local public areas.
+The purpose of the Environment and Climate Action Grant is to support residents’ associations, tidy district and tidy town groups to enhance and improve their local public areas.

 What projects are eligible for an Environment and Climate Action Grant?